 Water Transport

-Ferries connect Basseterre with nearby islands like Nevis.
+Ferries connect the port area with nearby islands like Nevis.
 These boats leave from the ferry terminal just beyond downtown.
-While not as common for cruise visitors, the trip is scenic and easy if you want a fast island-hop.
+While not as common for cruise visitors, the trip is scenic and easy if you want a quick island hop.

 Walking

-Basseterre is very walkable.
+The town is very walkable.
 From the port, you can reach Independence Square, local shops, and historic buildings within 5–10 minutes.
-The streets are flat and straightforward, which makes walking a great option for staying close.
+Streets are flat and straightforward, which makes walking a great option for staying nearby.

-This setup makes getting around St. Kitts smooth and stress-free, whether you want a relaxing beach day, a scenic tour, or a quick stroll through town.
+This setup makes getting around smooth and stress-free, whether you want a relaxing beach day, a scenic tour, or a quick stroll through town.

 St. Kitts offers plenty of land-based activities, and many are close enough to enjoy during a cruise stop.
 Because the island is small, you can often fit two or three experiences into one day.
 Moreover, everything is easy to reach from Port Zante.